-3. Maximum permissible annual amount pursuant to No. 1 a) and No. 2
+3. Maximum permissible annual amount pursuant to point (a) of No. 1 and No. 2

-The maximum annual amount that can be withdrawn from the investment fund to cover the fees detailed in No. 1 a) and No. 2 is 1.025% p.a. of the fund's average net asset value during the financial year, which is calculated from the values at the end of each month.
+The maximum annual amount that can be withdrawn from the investment fund to cover the fees detailed in point (a) of No. 1 and No. 2 is 1.025% p.a. of the fund's average net asset value during the financial year, which is calculated from the values at the end of each month.